 Set your budget

-The first thing you’ll want to decide is how much you’re willing (and able) to spend on your bike.
+The first thing you’ll want to decide is how much to spend on your new ride.
 Since you’ve decided to go with a used motorcycle, you’ll be able to make some significant savings on the initial purchase price (win!), but you’ll need to keep in mind that you may incur additional costs depending on how well the bike has been maintained and any existing wear and tear.